-I can help you systematize independence with your young adult in 12 months.
+I can help you systematize independence with them in 12 months.

-We need to make critical parenting shifts now that our autistic young adults have aged out of school.
+We need to make critical parenting shifts now that they have aged out of school.

-Let's teach them a way to create a life they love that works before we're gone.
+Let's teach them a system to create a life they love that works before we're gone.

 Our adult children do not conform.
 They are quirky, delayed, difficult or just unusual.